info201a-au2022/project-group-5-section-ah/project-template1/report.md

 ## Findings
 >How does the movie production budget correlate with the overall success of the movie?

+<br/> After examining the Visualization and its information, we can see that the movie with the            highest production cost is Avengers: Endgame, which is also the second most grossed movie.
+      Additionally, the movie titled: Avatar, had a production cost/budget of only half that of Avengers: Endgame, but still managed to gross more money.
+      This means that the worldwide gross of a movie may not be as tied to the production cost of a movie as we had initially thought.
+Another factor that adds to the correlation between production cost and movie gross, is movie genre.
+      For example, it takes a far larger budget to create a visually moving Action movie in                comparison to a Drama.

 > What are some discrepancies between movie language and the countries it is available in?

 <br/> By using this search function and table visualization, it becomes clear